amarjeet000/user-service-sample/README.md

 The service exposes two endpoints
 - GET `/api/users`: Returns a list of users.
 Requires JWT based authentication.
-- GET `/api/token`: This is an optional endpoint, which returns a JWT access token, but not needed to run or test the service.
+- GET `/api/token`: This is an optional endpoint, which returns a JWT token, but not needed to run or test the service.
 If you wish to use this endpoint, check the details at the bottom under [Using token endpoint](#Using-token-endpoint) section.

 ### Run the service
 There are two ways you can run the service.